jeanslack/audiomass/README.md

 ## Description

+This version of audiomass is now compatible for python3 !

 **Audiomass-cli** is a command line wrapper that interfaces on differents audio codecs for multiple input data streams conversions.
 It can be easily implemented with other audio library codecs and currently supports: Flac,